jimper/web.dev/src/site/content/en/blog/fast-ads-matter/index.md

     With 1s of added delay, viewability rates decreased by 3.6% for mobile traffic and 2.9% for desktop traffic.
 The dotted lines are extrapolations to visualize how improving ad speed could increase impressions.
   </figcaption>
 </figure>

-In the examples above, the median time for the first ad on a site to start rendering was 1.9s, and above 4.4s for 1 in 5 users (across all sites using the Google Publisher Tag).
-Subsequent ads start rendering later, and the timings for more complex sites tend to be higher.
-So on most sites, there is plenty of room for ad speed improvements.

 ## A framework for thinking about ad speed